Rory Williams: Other media

 Rory appears alongside the Doctor and Amy in numerous Doctor Who stories found in the New Series Adventures novels, the 2in1 series chapter books, the Quick Reads novels, and original audiobooks.

-Audio
+In the online minisode "P.S."
+(2012), Rory writes a letter to his father Brian, revealing that he and Amy adopted a son in 1946 and named him Anthony Brian Williams.
+In the present day, Anthony delivers the letter to Brian and the two men embrace.
+In April 2020, Darvill reprised the role of Rory in the online minisode "Rory's Story" for Doctor Who: LOCKDOWN.
+The found footage minisode depicts Rory, living with Amy in 1946, dictating a book for Anthony.

-On 12 June 2020, Big Finish Productions announced that Darvill would reprise the role of Rory Williams for The Lone Centurion - a series of audio adventures depicting Rory's two-thousand years guarding the Pandorica.
+On 12 June 2020, Big Finish Productions announced that Darvill would reprise the role of Rory Williams for The Lone Centurion - a series of audio adventures depicting Rory's two thousand years guarding the Pandorica.
 The first volume, Rome, was released in April 2021.
 The second volume, Camelot, was released in February 2022.